4EU+PharmacoEpi (advanced course):an integrated 4EU+ Pharmacoepidemiology educational course

 The second part of the course will be performed online by students in small groups, by writing specific parts of research protocol using the four databases.
 A referent teacher will be appointed for each group.
 An access to the Learning Management System of Sorbonne University will be granted to all students, so students will be able to interact together online with an embedded forum and will have access to the recorded lectures.
 Students will have one month to finalize the research protocol.

-The last part of the course will occur at Heidelberg University in Heidelberg during two days from May 6 to May 7.
+The last part of the course will occur at Sorbonne University in Paris during two days from April 3 to April 4.
 Students will present their research protocol and get feedback from their peers and teachers of the four universities.

 Assessment